Eco Friendly Practices

 Before “going green” was a national buzzword, Lookout Point implemented environmentally friendly practices, and continues to learn better ways of providing great hospitality while loving the environment.

 Here are some of the eco-friendly steps taken by Lookout Point.
-We hope you will consider implementing any of these green ideas, and share with us your ideas/suggestions to help us become even more of a “green bed and breakfast”, and to help us all become better stewards of this beautiful and fragile planet.
+We hope you will consider implementing any of these green ideas, and share with us your ideas/suggestions to help us become even more of a “Hot Springs, Arkansas green hotel/bed and breakfast”, and to help us all become better stewards of this beautiful and fragile planet.

 - As of November, 2008, no more little plastic amenity bottles!
 Each shower is equipped with shampoo and conditioner pump bottles, resulting in saving the landfill from approximately 4,000 little bottles each year.
 Shampoo and conditioner contain all natural ingredients, and of course no parabens.